All information in this blog post is correct as of the publishing date, 04.03.14

 It is now time to enter the tunnels and let history unfurl itself in front of you.
 The exhibits have been brilliantly designed to give you a vivid and poignant account through many photos and films.
 Beware of the chill within the tunnels – the sun might be warm and glowing outside but the temperature inside is rarely above 60 degrees Fahrenheit and you will be underground for about an hour.

-Back to the 21st century, the Jersey War Tunnels is also home to the lovely Pantry café.
+Back to the 21st century, the Jersey War Tunnels is also home to the lovely Vega café in true 1940s style.
 Fresh delicious cakes are served all day, as well as light lunches and refreshments.
 Conveniently opened from 10am to 6pm, do indulge in their sun terrace and local cuisine.

 Don’t miss paying a visit to The LoveBirdToo shop as well: quirky, charming and unusual – we’ll say no more – you are guaranteed to find some unusual souvenirs and presents to take home to friends and family.